 Please refer to terms and conditions and our privacy policy that govern the release and delivery of the bundle items.

-On the domain page, click the "Buy Now" button, and submit payment to own the domain(s), agreeing to the terms and conditions of Max Branded.
+On the page of the domain you are interested in acquiring, click the "Buy Now" button, and submit payment to own the domain(s), agreeing to the terms and conditions of Max Branded.

 Once the bundle payment clears, Escrow.com notifies Max Branded that they are holding the funds related to the purchase of the domain(s), and we are to deliver our part of the agreement.